 This should be a page branching out from your main website, as this is where the bulk of your traffic is already going.
 You can call this page “Services”, “Digital Solutions”, “Online Options”.

-Here's how your firm could mesh their services page with Rally:
+Here's how your firm could present their services:

 Second, think about the user’s journey and make it as easy as possible to reach this new page.